Application period is March 1, 2022 through May 1, 2022.

 The next application cycle is anticipated to open March 2022.

-According to the law, entities that wish to offer training courses are required to address all three topic areas:
+According to the law, entities that wish to offer training courses are required to address all four topic areas:

 - Education Law and Labor Law